Mr-Saade/Mr-Saade/README.md

 ### Hi there 👋,

-I'm Samir Saade, a blockchain developer and a smart contract engineer with a twist! 🌪️ In a past life, I roamed the world of networks as a network engineer.
+I'm Samir Saade but commonly known by colleagues in the space as "MrSaade", a smart contract and security engineer with a twist! 🌪️ In a past life, I roamed the world of networks as a network engineer.
 But guess what?
 I found a shortcut to the future – the exciting world of blockchain! 🚀

 🔗 Now, I'm all about forging decentralized paths and waving goodbye to those old-fashioned systems.
 No more middlemen, no more nonsense!
 It's time to build trust and efficiency with blockchain magic. ✨